-Oracle Business Rules lets you create rules at design-time with the Oracle Business Rules Designer (Rules Designer) extension to JDeveloper.
+Oracle Business Rules lets you create rules at design-time with the Oracle Business Rules Designer (Rules Designer) extension to Oracle JDeveloper.
 Rules Designer is an editor that enables you to create and edit rules with Oracle JDeveloper, and store the rules in a rules dictionary.
-When a dictionary is deployed in an SOA composite application Oracle Business Rules lets you use SOA Composer to view, edit, and commit changes to a dictionary.
+When a dictionary is deployed in an SOA composite application, Oracle Business Rules lets you use SOA Composer to view, edit, and commit changes to a dictionary.
 This chapter shows you how to use the SOA Composer application (SOA Composer) to work with a deployed dictionary that is part of an SOA composite application.

-- Section 12.1, "Introduction to SOA Composer" - Section 12.2, "Using SOA Composer User Authentication" - Section 12.3, "Opening and Viewing an Oracle Business Rules Dictionary at Runtime" - Section 12.4, "Getting Started with Editing and Saving a Dictionary at Runtime" - Section 12.5, "Committing Changes for an Oracle Business Rules Dictionary at Runtime" - Section 12.6, "Editing Rules in an Oracle Business Rules Dictionary at Runtime" - Section 12.7, "Editing Decision Tables in an Oracle Business Rules Dictionary at Runtime" - Section 12.8, "Validating an Oracle Business Rules Dictionary at Runtime" - Section 12.9, "Obtaining Composite and Dictionary Information at Runtime"
+- Section 12.1, "Introduction to SOA Composer" - Section 12.2, "Using SOA Composer User Authentication" - Section 12.3, "Opening and Viewing an Oracle Business Rules Dictionary at Run Time" - Section 12.4, "Getting Started with Editing and Saving a Dictionary at Run Time" - Section 12.5, "Committing Changes for an Oracle Business Rules Dictionary at Run Time" - Section 12.7, "Using the SOA Composer Browser Windows" - Section 12.6, "Editing Rules in an Oracle Business Rules Dictionary at Run Time" - Section 12.8, "Editing Decision Tables in an Oracle Business Rules Dictionary at Run Time" - Section 12.9, "Synchronizing Rules Dictionary in Oracle JDeveloper With Run Time Dictionary Updates" - Section 12.10, "Validating an Oracle Business Rules Dictionary at Run Time" - Section 12.11, "Working With Linked Dictionaries" - Section 12.12, "Obtaining Composite and Dictionary Information at Run Time"